Hey!

 - Quick Respawn - Obviously, Quick Respawn is mandatory to running a Quick Respawn build.
 You need to put Quick Respawn in at least one of your main abilities and two of your sub abilities.
 I'd personally recommend you start with one main and three subs instead and work off of there.
 You can absolutely run even more than just this, but I'd advise against it if you're just starting out and want to get a feel for the weapon.
 For reference my current favorite build has one main and four subs of this ability.

 - Ink Saver (Main) - One sub of Ink Saver (Main) will give you one extra charged shot before your ink tank is empty assuming you spam all of them in a row.
-It's rarely ever a situation this weapon finds itself in but opening up the option can be nice and there aren't many other abilities where just one sub can give you something like this.
+It's rarely ever a situation this weapon should find itself in but opening up the option can be nice and there aren't many other abilities where just one sub can give you something like this.
 I'd like to note that the gap between this ability and the ones above it really is much bigger than the other gaps to the point where I'd consider dropping the one sub of this ability in favor of another sub of Quick Respawn, Quick Super Jump or Swim Speed Up.
 It still is worth mentioning because it's not an outright bad option and does have legitimate merit to being run.

 Ninja Squid Builds

 - Quick Super Jump - Similar idea here as with other builds.
 You definitely want one sub of this ability and can also consider two on any weapon with an aggressive playstyle.
-You just save so much time when super jumping into play and super jumping out of play goes from unrealistic to completely possible.
+You save so much time when super jumping into play and super jumping out of play goes from unrealistic to completely possible.

 - Ink Resistance Up - Once again, Ink Resistance Up is also mandatory to make enemy ink worsen your movement and damage you less.
 I would run one sub of this, Stealth Jump, and one sub of Quick Super jump on every build of this weapon.
 If I were you and I were newer to building gear as a whole, I would heavily consider getting a pair of shoes with Stealth Jump as its main ability, with its sub abilities being Quick Super Jump, Ink Resistance Up, and whatever third ability you personally think you might use on a lot of weapons.

 - Special Saver - If you don't want a second sub ability of Quick Super Jump then you could definitely consider putting Special Saver in its place.
 The amount of options you have here are even tighter than with Quick Respawn because of how much Swim Speed Up you need and this is one of the better options available for abilities that you can get good mileage out of with just one sub.
+Getting more special output on defense can be very nice.

 - Special Power Up (Charcoal Kit ONLY) - Two subs of this ability make your Inkjets a lot more consistent, but if you're running Ninja Squid it's normally to play to the strengths of the main weapon as opposed to its kit.
-You simply cannot play to your special as often as other builds if you play as patiently as Ninja Squid forces you to.
+You simply cannot play to your special as often as other builds if you play how Ninja Squid forces you to.
 Two subs can be a lot to ask for with a build like this but it's not unreasonable.

 - Sub Resistance Up - Still not an outright bad ability to run one sub of, but it's way too uncommon for you to get use out of this ability compared to how consistent the ones above are.
 This is the absolute last ability I'd consider running on this weapon for its Ninja Squid builds.
 It's way easier to come up with a good build for these but you end up with much less variety.